calendulish/stlib/README.md

 Dependencies to build SteamAPI C Extension (Optional)
 -----------------------------------------------------

+WARNING: SteamAPI C Extension is incomplete, but it's easy to implement. if you need a feature that is not present, send a pull request or open an issue.

 - Python and headers >= 3.6
 - Microsoft Visual C++ compiler (MSVC) or GNU Compiler (GCC)
 - Steamworks SDK >= v1.42